Available Buns

 Henrietta is the kind of rabbit who notices everything.

 In interactions with other rabbits, Henrietta tends to avoid rather than confront.
-Because of this, she may be a promising candidate for bonding, particularly in a home that understands how to move slowly and read subtle cues.
+Because of this, she may be a promising candidate for bonding in a home that understands how to move slowly and read subtle cues.

-Henrietta is not a rabbit who will immediately seek out attention, but in the right home — one that allows her space, respects her pace, and appreciates her personality — she has the potential to form a meaningful and deeply rewarding bond.
+Henrietta is not a rabbit who will immediately seek out attention, but in the right home—one that allows her space, respects her pace, and appreciates her personality—she has the potential to form a deeply rewarding bond.

 Placement Fees

-Placement fees reflect age and spay/neuter status.
-Fees are consistent regardless of color or markings.
+Placement fees reflect age and spay/neuter status and are consistent regardless of color or markings.

 Unaltered junior rabbits (2–5 months): $350